 How to use the Apple TV app on Mac

-The Apple TV app comes built-in with the latest version of macOS Catalina.
-So as long as you’re on a Mac that supports Catalina and have your software updated regularly — simply go ahead and click on the TV logo in your Dock to open the TV app.
+The Apple TV app comes built-in starting with macOS Catalina.
+So as long as you’re on a Mac that run Catalina or Big Sur and have your software updated regularly — simply go ahead and click on the TV logo in your Dock to open the TV app.

 Congratulations!
 You’ve arrived to what Apple calls “the ultimate way to watch TV!”
 You can now see for yourself if Apple TV on Mac lives up to your expectations by: